asylemresident45/devops-classtesting2/README.md

 Lab: Creating a TAC Container

 Objective

 This lab will guide you through the process of creating a TAC container using Docker.
-You will learn to set up the necessary directory structure, build Docker images, and run the containers.
+You will learn to set up a docker container running tak.
-Prerequisites

     Docker installed on your machine
     The takserver-docker-5.2-RELEASE-43.zip file downloaded and accessible